Duke of Hazards: Risking Life and Limb in Pigeon Forge, TN

 To gain entry into this menace I had come over a bridge and descended into a small town.
 As I was leaving the town I never noticed that the two lanes had expanded to four, and then diverged to form a parkway.
 So I went barreling along, blissfully ignorant.
 Until I decided to turn around.

 I had missed a site I had wanted to see so I turned a U-turn and headed back.
 Drivers were honking and flashing.
-Weirdos, I thought and kept going – at 70 mph.
+Weirdos, I thought and kept going at 70 mph.
 And then I saw the traffic.
-Two lanes of it.
-Also at 70.
-I slammed on the brakes and cut the wheel hard.
-I pounded my foot down on the accelerator.
-I was just quick enough to stay inches ahead of the oncoming traffic as I gained acceleration.
+Two lanes of it hurtling at me at the same torrid pace.
+I slammed on my brakes and cut the wheel, fishtailing around and straightening up with my grill facing in the correct direction.
+Then I slammed my foot down on the accelerator and burned rubber.
 My heart was pounding.

 The next day I was planning to throw myself off a 60 foot tower.
-My wife said, “Maybe this isn’t such a good idea.”
+My wife said, “Maybe that’s not such a good idea.”

 Surrendering to the Void

-I was looking up at a pussy.
+I was looking up at a scaredy cat.
 Son of a bitch wouldn’t jump.
 Tattoos and all.
-He kept bending his legs, getting psyched.
+He kept bending his legs, trying to psych himself up.
 But he could not make himself do it.
-Finally he came back down, sixteen flights, head hung.
+Finally he backed down, head hung.
 The only thing I had on him?
-I know what an air pit is, and that damned pit was ten times the size of anything I had ever pole vaulted on – never mind that I was six times higher than the highest vault I had ever attained.
+I know what an air pit is, and that damned pit was ten times the size of anything I had ever pole vaulted on, so I walked out to the edge of the platform, heart beating fast, and felt that familiar twinge of fear – the one that goes, “This is dumb.
+Don’t do it.”
+Then I jumped.

-That was nothing to driving the wrong way on the parkway.
+It was nothing compared to driving the wrong way on the parkway.

 But tumbling in a ball?
 That’s not so pure; that’s like the stuff your mind erases when you’re in a horrific crash: the tumult, the velocity, the verging violence.
 Welcome to Zorbing.